-Global/diversity classes are noted by a "^D" next to the course title.
+Global/diversity classes are noted by a "^D" next to the course title or "Req Designation: Global/Diversity Designation."
 The study of diversity is intended to promote awareness of local and global differences, to identify shared values, to improve understanding of one's own culture, and to encourage people to explore and respect differences.